-notify the Cabi net Office immediately.

 Signed

 Name

 Position

 OR

 Part 2

-re the following with respect to personal or professional interests related to relevant insert name(s) below):
+I wish to declare the following with respect to personal or professional interests related to relevant organisations (insert name(s) below):

-•

-•

-please clearly o tial conflict of interest has been declared for an individual or organisation within a consortia, butline in your tender the role which this individual or organisation will play in the proposed wany conflict of interest has or will be mitigated.
+Where a potential conflict of interest has been declared for an individual or organisation within a consortia, please clearly outline in your tender the role which this individual or organisation will play in the proposed project and how any conflict of interest has or will be mitigated.

-• or that of my organisation changes during the project in terms of interests or conflicts, I will net Office immediately.
+If my situation or that of my organisation changes during the project in terms of interests or conflicts, I will notify the Cabinet Office immediately.

 Signed

 Name

 Position